Prairie Rose Henderson: Career

 Rose Henderson was born Ann Robbins in the late 1870s or early 1880s and raised on a Wyoming ranch where she learned roping and riding.
 In time, she was known for showing gymnastic skills while horseback riding and becoming a competitive relay and flat racer.
 Most importantly, in her late 20s she was considered the leading cowgirl bronc rider in the Westland ranges.
 During her mounting success she became known as Prairie Rose Henderson.

 Accounts vary but either in 1899 or in August 1901, Henderson became the first female to do bronc riding, a historic event that took place at Cheyenne Frontier Days.
 It is also bestowed upon her the credit of being one of the first female professional athletes.
 In 1911, she was awarded World's Champion Bronc Rider.
 Notably, in 1913 she won the Saddle bronc riding contest at the Los Angeles Rodeo, and in 1917 the championship at Cheyenne, Wyoming in which she received a large silver buckle from the Union Pacific Railroad.

-At a rodeo in Kansas on September 1920, while riding a loose bronc, she was thrown into a tree but did not dismount, continuing to ride after.
+At a rodeo in Kansas in September 1920, while riding a loose bronc, she was thrown into a tree but did not dismount, continuing to ride after.
 Her head was bruised and she suffered two broken teeth.

 Many cowgirls of her era designed their own costumes, and Henderson was no exception, lining her clothes with feathers, furs, sequins and chiffon.
 A well-known design of hers was a full signature garment, puffed, and Turkish-style pants that gathered just below the knee.
 The flair of her costumes was popular with rodeo fans.
 In the 1918 Gordon Nebraska rodeo, Henderson wore ostrich plumes over bloomers and blouse adorned in bright sequins.

 Henderson also rode in Wild West shows such as the Irwin Brothers Wild West Show and a few silent Western films including Cowboy Jazz in 1920.